 - Plan for providing reliable wireless internet access for conference attendees.

-- Information about logistics, accomodations, etc in your proposed location.
+- Information about logistics, accommodations, transportation, etc in and around your proposed location.

 - How you plan to structure the conference and design the agenda, and how you will engage the Plone community in the process of creating the conference.